What is debt settlement?

 Debt settlement is the process of negotiating amounts owed or payment terms with each creditor individually.
 Creditors are not obligated to restructure your loan or lower your balance owed.
 However, they’re often willing to negotiate with a debtor to avoid potentially getting less money if the debtor files for bankruptcy.

-Debt settlement companies can help you negotiate your debts, but watch for excessive fees or any suggestions of unethical tactics.
+Debt settlement companies can help you negotiate debt, but watch for high fees or unethical tactics.

 When negotiating your debts, creditors may lower your balance, reduce your interest rate or extend repayment terms to make it easier for you to pay.
 If the creditor lowers your balance, the forgiven amount may be considered taxable income.
 Factor in the potential for taxes when deciding if you'll accept their revised payment terms.